adelton/kind-in-pod/README.md

 Luckily the environment variable `KUBECONFIG` is used both by `kubectl` and by `kind create cluster`, so setting it to point to a location under the now persistent `/var/lib/containers/` makes things work.

+The last step in the persistence story is adding `--read-only` to the `podman run` parameters.
+This serves as a safeguard against some of the vital configuration or data being stored outside of the mounted volume, and thus getting lost when the container is removed and recreated.